EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.trans.md

 ### imUtil.trans.shift_lanczos

 Shift Image using the sub pixel Lanczos filter Package: imUtil.image Description: Shift an image using the Lanczos interpolation kernel.
-This is works for sub pixel shifts and can treat images
+This is works for sub pixel shifts and can treat images which are larger then 9x9.